-The substance in this instance was erythropoietin (EPO), the hormone released by the kidney to control production of red blood cells.
-Injections of recombinant EPO (rEPO) produce major enhancements of endurance performance by increasing transport of oxygen to exercising muscles.
+The substance in this instance was erythropoietin (EPO), the hormone released by the kidney to control the production of red blood cells.
+Injections of recombinant EPO (rEPO) produce major enhancements of endurance performance by increasing the transport of oxygen to exercising muscles.
 Detection of trace amounts of injected rEPO in urine is the basis of the test.

-In this case, to the coach the test was obviously wrong, so the first question was this: what is the false positive rate?
+In this case, to the coach the test was wrong, so the first question was this: what is the false positive rate?
 It turned out that there is not one.
-Apparently, the World Anti-Doping Authority (WADA) has not determined the false positive rate or factors that might increase it.
+The World Anti-Doping Authority (WADA) has not determined the false positive rate or factors that might increase it.
 Enquiries revealed one such factor: long hard exercise, which can result in an increase in the concentration of proteins in urine, including either EPO itself or other proteins that the EPO test erroneously identifies as rEPO.
 This athlete tested positive after an Ironman triathlon.
 He soon got her acquitted.
 Three other athletes have been exonerated recently under similar circumstances.

 A study based on seven healthy males completing step tests examined the influence of metabolic alkalosis through sodium bicarbonate ingestion on pulmonary oxygen (pVO2) uptake, which has two characteristic mechanisms - 'fast' and 'slow'.

-Subjects exercised at a work rate requiring 80% VO2max on six separate occasions: three times after ingestion of 0.3 g/kg body mass sodium bicarbonate in 1 litre of fluid, and three times after ingestion of a placebo.
+Subjects exercised at a work rate requiring 80% VO2 max on six separate occasions: three times after ingestion of 0.3 g/kg body mass sodium bicarbonate in 1 litre of fluid, and three times after ingestion of a placebo.
 Bicarbonate ingestion significantly increased blood pH both before and during exercise.
-The fast oxygen uptake response was unaffected yet the slow component was delayed by bicarbonate ingestion, resulting in a significantly reduced end-exercise rate of oxygen uptake.
+The fast oxygen uptake response was unaffected, yet the slow component was delayed by bicarbonate ingestion, resulting in a significantly reduced end-exercise rate of oxygen uptake.
 Metabolic alkalosis had no effect on fast mechanisms but altered the slow component response, possibly because of the effects of bicarbonate ingestion on muscle pH.

 This 'localised' benefit may support the specific benefit obtained by athletes in extending their anaerobic lactate tolerance through bicarbonate ingestion.

 Only one of these seven actual users knew that the supplements they used contained ephedra.
 Ephedra use was more common in boys (five) than girls (two).
 Ephedra use was only found in 17 and 18-year-olds.
 The most common sports among ephedra users were football, track and field athletics and weightlifting.
-This study suggests that ephedra use was infrequent among the young athletes in this population, users were likely to obtain supplements from their peers, and were largely uninformed of the content of their supplements.
+This study suggests that ephedra use was infrequent among the young athletes in this population, users were likely to obtain supplements from their peers, and were uninformed of the content of their supplements.

 Resistance training has been shown to increase muscular strength and muscular hypertrophy.
-A review paper continues that in general, resistance training causes a stimulation of protein synthesis as well as an increase in protein breakdown, resulting in a negative balance of protein.
+A review paper continues that in general, resistance training causes stimulation of protein synthesis as well as an increase in protein breakdown, resulting in a negative balance of protein.
 Providing nutrients, specifically amino acids, helps to stimulate protein synthesis and improve the overall net balance of protein.
 Strategies to increase the concentration and availability of amino acids after resistance exercise are of great interest and have been shown to effectively increase overall protein synthesis.
-After exercise, providing carbohydrate has been shown to mildly stimulate protein synthesis while addition of free amino acids prior to and after exercise, specifically essential amino acids, causes a rapid pronounced increase in protein synthesis as well as protein balance
+After exercise, providing carbohydrate has been shown to mildly stimulate protein synthesis while the addition of free amino acids before and after exercise, specifically essential amino acids, causes a rapid pronounced increase in protein synthesis as well as protein balance

 Evidence exists for a dose-response relationship of infused amino acids while no specific regimen exists for optimal dosing upon ingestion.
-Ingestion of whole or intact protein sources (e.g., protein powders, meal-replacements) has been shown to cause similar improvements in protein balance after resistance exercise when compared to free amino acid supplements.
-Future research should seek to determine optimal dosing of ingested intact amino acids.
+Ingestion of whole or intact protein sources (e.g. protein powders, meal-replacements) has been shown to cause similar improvements in protein balance after resistance exercise when compared to free amino acid supplements.
+Future research should seek to determine the optimal dosing of ingested intact amino acids.

-A new test has been reported for determination of peak oxygen uptake based on a three-minute all-out cycling test.
+A new test has been reported for the determination of peak oxygen uptake based on a three-minute all-out cycling test.
 Eleven subjects participated in the comparative test to the classical ramp test and results were found to correlate very closely.

 A study investigated if six weeks of plyometric training could improve an athlete's agility.
-All subjects participated in two agility tests: T-test and Illinois Agility Test, and a force plate test for ground reaction times both pre and post testing.
+All subjects participated in two agility tests: a T-test and Illinois Agility Test, and a force plate test for ground reaction times both pre and post-testing.
 Both agility tests showed statistically meaningful results for the plyometric training group in comparison to the control group.
 The plyometric training group had quicker post-test times compared to the control group for the agility tests.
 A significant group effect was found for the Force Plate test.
 The plyometric training group reduced time on the ground on the post-test compared to the control group.
 The results of this study show that plyometric training can be an effective training technique to improve an athlete's agility.

 Running shoes are designed to accommodate various arch types to reduce the risk of lower extremity injuries sustained during running.
 Yet little is known about the biomechanical changes of running in the recommended footwear that may allow for a reduction in injuries.
 A paper studied the effect of motion control and cushion trainer shoes on running mechanics in low- and high-arched runners.

 Twenty high-arched and 20 low-arched recreational runners (>10 miles per week) were recruited for the study.
-Three-dimensional kinematic and kinetics were collected as subjects ran at 3.5 m/s along a 25-m runway.
+Three-dimensional kinematics and kinetics were collected as subjects ran at 3.5 m/s along a 25-m runway.
 Specific 'motion control' and 'cushioning shoes' were evaluated.
 Statistical measures were used to determine if low- and high-arched runners responded differently to motion control and cushion trainer shoes.

 Low-arched runners had a lower instantaneous loading rate in the motion control condition, and the high-arched runners had a lower instantaneous loading rate in the cushion trainer condition.